-Citations Affected: IC 4-5-1-2; IC 4-7-1-4.1; IC 4-13.1-2-4; IC 4-22-7-4; IC 4-23-7.2-5; IC 5-4-1-18; IC 5-15; IC 5-28-13-5; IC 21-18.5-6-10; IC 27-1-20-21; IC 34-41-1-5; IC 35-44.2-4-7; IC 35-52-5-7.
+Citations Affected: IC 4-5; IC 4-7; IC 4-13.1; IC 4-22; IC 4-23; IC 5-4; IC 5-15; IC 5-28; IC 16-37; IC 21-18.5; IC 27-1; IC 34-41; IC 35-44.2; IC 35-52.

 Synopsis: Preservation of public records.
 Changes the name of the state commission on public records to the Indiana archives and records administration (administration).
 Changes the name of the central micrographics laboratory to the state imaging and microfilm laboratory.
-Adds and makes changes to terms to reflect changes in technology, materials, and processes.
+Adds and changes certain terms to reflect changes in technology, materials, and processes.
 Specifies that the administration administers the law regarding preservation of public records for political subdivisions.
 Requires a county commission of public records to notify the administration within 30 days after selecting a chairman or secretary of the county commission.
 Provides that the administration may maintain damaged court record books.
-Requires the administration, with the approval of the oversight committee on public records, to advise the office of technology with respect to the purchase and implementation of all electronic content and information management systems.
 Requires a state agency to submit a recommended retention schedule to the administration (instead of to the oversight committee on public records).
 Provides that a political subdivision has the duties and responsibilities of a state agency under the law regarding preservation of public records.
-Adds local public officials to a criminal provision regarding records destruction by state officials and agencies and repeals a provision applicable to local public officials.
+Requires the administration, with the approval of the oversight committee on public records, to: (1) ensure that the state retains or recovers possession of records that were to be retained by the territorial government under territorial law or are to be retained by the state government under state law; and (2) advise the office of technology with respect to records management and archival principles as (Continued next page)